Akihabara, Ueno, Asakusa

 [Open 9am-5pm (tickets sold until 4pm).
 Closed Mondays.]

 Perhaps best known for its beloved giant pandas, Ueno Zoo is home to more than 2600 animals from more than 450 species.
 Zoo highlights include a petting zoo, a small-mammal house with a nocturnal animal section, and a reptile and amphibian house...

 [Open 9:30am-5pm (enter by 4:30pm; Fri-8pm).
 Closed Mondays.]

-The Horyuji Gallery of Treasures is part of Tokyo National Museum in Ueno Park, and it houses more than 300 historical artifacts, mainly from the seventh and eighth centuries, which were donated to the Imperial Household by Horyuji Temple.
-The...
+The Gallery of Horyuji Treasures is part of Tokyo National Museum in Ueno Park.
+It houses more than 300 historical artifacts, mainly from the seventh and eighth centuries, which were donated to the Imperial Household by Horyuji Temple in Nara in...